Banner

 FEMtools Dynamics contains tools for:

-• Frequency response function (FRF) analysis.
+• Frequency response functions (FRF).

 • Harmonic response analysis.